5.7L Chevy LS1 Turbo Kit Guide

 - High CFM performance heads (Recommended): $1,000-$1,500

 The 800-horsepower threshold is the point where some more intensive modifications enter the picture.
 That is both from strength-enhancing and performance-enhancing standpoints.
-Closing in on 800hp, most LS1 internals will falter from the stress.
+Closing in on 800hp, most internals will falter from the stress.
 While I’m sure that some people have done it, it is a very bad idea to run an 800-horsepower turbo setup on stock internals.

 At this point, forged rods and pistons are a necessity.
 That is if you want to see any kind of longevity from your turbo LS1.
 While some people spring for a set of off-the-shelf Weisco or Diamond-made forged pistons and rods, it can be difficult to source them for your exact build.
 Custom pistons might be required to work with your build which can get costly.

 Fueling is another key consideration when venturing into the high-horsepower LS1 realm.
-In order for your LS1 fuel system to keep up with the demand of the turbocharger, you’ll need bigger injectors and either a larger in-tank fuel pump or pump booster.
-42 lb+ LS1 injectors paired with higher octane E85 fuel is a good combination for 850+ horsepower LS1s.
+In order for your fuel system to keep up with the demand of the turbocharger, you’ll need bigger injectors and either a larger in-tank fuel pump or pump booster.
+42 lb+ LS1 injectors paired with higher octane E85 fuel is a good combination for 850+ horsepower builds.

-Best 5.7L Chevy LS1 Turbo Kits
+Best Turbo Kits

-Due to the fact that the Chevy LS1 is approaching 25 years old at this point, the availability of LS1 turbo kits is scarce when it comes to brand-new options.
+Due to the fact that the Chevy LS1 is approaching 25 years old at this point, the availability of turbo kits is scarce when it comes to brand-new options.
 For that reason, many people opt to piece together their own custom turbo kit.
-With that beings said, there are some quality options out there on the second-hand market that can be seen floating around LS1, C5 Corvette, and general Chevy LS forums.
+With that being said, there are some quality options out there on the second-hand market that can be seen floating around LS1, C5 Corvette, and general Chevy LS forums.

-New LS1 twin-turbo kits are far easier to come by than LS1 single-turbo kits.
-There are still some new twin-turbo LS1 kits floating around as well.
+New LS1 twin-turbo kits are far easier to come by than single-turbo kits.
+There are still some new twin-turbo kits floating around as well.
 We’ll highlight those kits in the section to come.
-Most of the new LS1 turbo kits do not come with a turbo included.
+Most of the new turbo kits do not come with a turbo included.
 Leaving you to source your own.
-There are some common turbo flange and turbo compressor wheel sizes as well, which we will also cover when we go over the individual LS1 turbo kits.
+There are some common turbo flange and turbo compressor wheel sizes as well, which we will also cover when we go over the individual turbo kits.

 Turbocharger kits for the LS1 can range in price anywhere from $4,000-10,000.
-It ultimately depends on the manufacturer, build quality, included parts, and power potential, and selected turbo/turbos.
+It ultimately depends on the manufacturer, build quality, included parts, power potential, and selected turbo/turbos.

 1) Huron Speed C5 Corvette Twin Turbo Kit